ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 are not considered important, so differing PCR values may not on their own constitute a check for authenticity.

-Designers may allocate particular events to specific PCRs in order to achieve a particular objective with Local Attestation, i.e., allowing a procedure to execute only if a given PCR is in a given state.
+Designers may allocate particular events to specific PCRs in order to achieve a particular objective with Local Attestation, (e.g., allowing a procedure to execute only if a given PCR is in a given state).
 It may also be important to designers to consider whether streaming notification of PCR updates is required (see ID Rats Streaming).
 Specific log entries can only be validated if the verifier receives every log entry affecting the relevant PCR, so (for example) a designer might want to separate rare, high-value events such as configuration changes, from high-volume, routine